AndyShiue/Ende-readme/README.md

    Moreover, if the input `func` is a `const fn`, we want the output function to be also a `const fn`.

 2. **Lazy evaluation**:
-   If mixfix operators are implemented, maybe `if_then_else` can be implemented as a function, but we now need a way to say that some of the parameters are passed in lazily:
+   If mixfix operators are implemented, `if_then_else` can be implemented as a function, but we now need a way to say that some of the parameters are passed in lazily:

    ```rust
    const fn if_then_else[T](_0_ : Bool, lazy _1_ : T, lazy _2_ : T) -> T =